-The addition of vertical fenestration that results in a total building fenestration area less than or equal to that specified in Section C402.4.1 of the North Carolina EnergyConservation Code shall comply with Section C402.4 of the North Carolina EnergyConservation Code.
-The addition of vertical fenestration that results in a total building fenestration area greater than Section C402.4.1 of the North Carolina EnergyConservation Code shall comply with Section C407 of the North Carolina EnergyConservation Code.
+The addition of vertical fenestration that results in a total building fenestration area less than or equal to that specified in Section C402.4.1 of the North Carolina Energy Conservation Code shall comply with Section C402.4 of the North Carolina Energy Conservation Code.
+The addition of vertical fenestration that results in a total building fenestration area greater than Section C402.4.1 of the North Carolina Energy Conservation Code shall comply with Section C407 of the North Carolina Energy Conservation Code shall comply with Section C407 of the North Carolina Energy Conservation Code.